-Improve Glucose Control in Type 2 Diabetes with Tai Chi Practice
+Improve Glycemic Control in Patients with Type 2 Diabetes with Tai Chi

 By John M. de Castro, Ph.D.

 Diabetes is a major health issue.
 It is estimated that 30 million people in the United States have diabetes and the numbers are growing.
 Type 2 Diabetes results from a resistance of tissues, especially fat tissues, to the ability of insulin to promote the uptake of glucose from the blood.
 As a result, blood sugar levels rise producing hyperglycemia.
 Diabetes is the 7th leading cause of death in the United States.
 In addition, diabetes is heavily associated with other diseases such as cardiovascular disease, heart attacks, stroke, blindness, kidney disease, and circulatory problems leading to amputations.
 As a result, diabetes doubles the risk of death of any cause compared to individuals of the same age without diabetes.

 Type 2 diabetes is largely preventable.
 One of the reasons for the increasing incidence of Type 2 Diabetes is its association with overweight and obesity which is becoming epidemic in the industrialized world.
 A leading cause of this is a sedentary lifestyle.
 Current treatments for Type 2 Diabetes focus on diet, exercise, and weight control.
 Recently, mindfulness practices have been shown to be helpful in managing diabetes.
 Tai Chi is mindfulness practice and a gentle exercise that has been found to improve the symptoms of Type 2 Diabetes.
 The research is accumulating.
 So, it is reasonable to examine what has been learned